 With needs for that funding scattered across every aspect of Ukrainian society, what reconstruction projects are needed and how those projects are to be administered are far from academic questions.

 It bears repeating: The reconstruction of Ukraine must go beyond the heavy task of rebuilding and refurbishing damaged physical infrastructure; the efforts, which should begin immediately, need to address all elements of economic development.
-Organizations, such as the Ukrainian government, humanitarian groups, and global financial institutions, have been providing, and will continue to provide immediate assistance.
+Organisations, such as the Ukrainian government, humanitarian groups and global financial institutions, have been providing, and will continue to provide immediate assistance.
 The European Bank for Reconstruction and Development (EBRD) has established a recovery fund that currently holds over US$650 million, all in the form of grants.
-The fund’s purpose is to stabilize and protect private sector growth, and provide humanitarian support, particularly food security.
+The fund’s purpose is to stabilise and protect private sector growth, and provide humanitarian support, particularly food security.
 Additionally, in May, the Biden administration committed US$7.5 billion to Ukraine’s Ministry of Finance to help pay health worker and educator salaries, of which US$1.3 billion has been sent.4

 For the assistance to move beyond this immediate (and necessary) help, it is important to get a detailed picture of the scope and scale of the costs incurred from the war.
 We have broken down the costs of likely reconstruction efforts into five categories policymakers should target.
 These are as follows:

 While these categories do not cover everything Ukraine has lost in the war, they do provide a clear starting point for systematic reconstruction planning, as each of them is a cornerstone of Ukraine’s economy.
 It’s difficult to overstate the importance of identifying critical areas that require attention throughout, and particularly, in the early stages of the reconstruction process.
 Past reconstruction efforts have shown the risk associated with failing to identify these areas, which differ from country to country.
-In Kosovo, for instance, inadequate macroeconomic management and the failure to open regional trade opportunities resulted in poor economic performance of the domestic economy outside of donor-related activities, low job creation, and a dearth of economic opportunity for Kosovars.11 If structured and managed effectively, this clarity of focus on the key areas mentioned above could encourage investment from donor organizations and other funding sources, which would help stabilize Ukraine’s economy and set it on a faster path to recovery.
+In Kosovo, for instance, inadequate macroeconomic management and the failure to open regional trade opportunities resulted in poor economic performance of the domestic economy outside of donor-related activities, low job creation, and a dearth of economic opportunity for Kosovars.11 If structured and managed effectively, this clarity of focus on the key areas mentioned above could encourage investment from donor organisations and other funding sources, which would help stabilise Ukraine’s economy and set it on a faster path to recovery.

 Lessons from previous reconstruction efforts show that the ultimate success of interventions in each economic development area depends largely on how those interventions are designed and administered.
-Choices made in three segments of program governance are particularly important: program structure, donors and administration, and sustainment through anti-corruption management.
+Choices made in three segments of programme governance are particularly important: programme structure, donors and administration, and sustainment through anti-corruption management.
 To prevent further catastrophe and help Ukraine achieve long-term economic stability, an effective structure behind reconstruction should be established as early as possible.

 Donors and administration.
-Donor organizations’ reconstruction efforts, funding, and related aid activities can only go so far.
-Critical to success is the effective management and administration of donor organizations’ contributions.
+Donor organisations’ reconstruction efforts, funding, and related aid activities can only go so far.
+Critical to success is the effective management and administration of donor organisations’ contributions.
 Donor investment should come largely in the form of grants rather than loans.
 Kristalina Georgieva, the managing director of the IMF, argued for this at the IMF and World Bank spring meetings: “In the immediate future, Ukraine would have dramatically reduced revenues, and even after the war would be faced with very high bills related to reconstruction.
 So, piling more debt on top of the one they already carry ... it’s just not wise.”14 Case in point: Grants made up around 90% of Marshall Plan investments.15 The estimated US$1.1 trillion in Ukraine’s cost in damages should be the target floor, as a higher percentage of loans allows for the possibility of defaults and, thus, a drag on future growth.